Yathursang/interviewdemo/README.md

 ## Overview

-This project created by Lalith & Yathursan for Origami ([https://www.origami-brand.com](https://www.origami-brand.com/)) team to include all CMS basic content. also this repository inculde the stable database with silverstart name or silverstart.. extention
+This project created by Yathursan for Origami, include all CMS basic content. also this repository inculde the stable database with silverstart name or silverstart.. extention

 ## Basic Important comment ##
 `composer vendor-expose`